AdobeDocs/experience-manager-cloud-service.en/help/edge/publishing.md

 1. The content author publishes AEM content in the Universal Editor.
 1. A publish event is pushed to Adobe Pipeline Queue.
 1. The Edge Delivery Publish Service forwards the relevant events to Edge Delivery Admin API.
-1. Edge Delivery pulls and ingest semantic HTML from AEM Author.
+1. Edge Delivery pulls and ingests semantic HTML from AEM Author.
 1. AEM is updated with publish status.

 ## How to get started {#how-to-get-started}